Few things matter if you have chronic headaches, and women are mainly affected.

 8 Important Options to Reduce Headache Pain Right Now

 Here are a few more considerations if you are reading this and in pain right now:

 1. Separate from the mental stress.
 When you find yourself facing a stressful person or situation, you have to consciously pull yourself out of the drama, out of the moment.
 If it’s a person, physically leave for a few hours, if it’s the news, shut if off.
 If it’s a problem, distract yourself for a while and put an ice pack on your head, and take an over-the-counter analgesic.

 2. Try yoga poses.
 You can try Child’s Pose or go to a restorative class.

 3. Wet a little washcloth in some ice water and wring it out, then apply to your forehead or your neck.

 4. Take your hair out of a ponytail, sometimes this causes headaches and scalp sensitivity.

 5. Book a one-hour massage and try to breathe and relax for an hour.

 6. Check your vision, if you need glasses and do not yet know that, it will cause chronic headaches.

-8. Lemon balm, chamomile or lavender tea reduce pain by binding to GABA receptors.
+8. Lemon balm, chamomile, or lavender tea reduce pain by binding to GABA receptors.
+Increasing GABA sometimes reduces headache pain and frequency.
 These are all sold commercially or make your own.